tejones/retailstoreofthefuture/recommendation-service/README.md

 * fetch customer context (purchase history, demographics, etc.) from "the central" (datacenter), when the service receives *entry event*
-* invoke/call prediction service to decide if the customer is willing to use promotion coupons from given department, when the service receives *focus event* and send prediction result to a dedicated Kafka topic.
+* invoke/call prediction service to decide if the customer is willing to use promotion coupons from given department, when the service receives *focus event* and send prediction result to a dedicated MQTT topic.

 ## Table of contents